primitive/primitiveone/README.md

 Created with a little Node.js and React magic.

-Built on the awesome new, itty bitty, Frontity framework: https://frontity.org/
+Built on the awesome, itty bitty, Frontity framework: https://frontity.org/

 With little help from our friends: Bootstrap 4, GSAP and ScrollMagic.